Jarran Reed takes back his old number — which was Jadeveon Clowney’s number last year

 And does it mean that Clowney is definitively not coming back?

 That may be reading a little bit much into it — as long as Clowney remains unsigned by anyone there’s probably a chance he can return.
+And Reed may well just be protecting an investment.

 But if nothing else, Reed’s tweet seems to indicate Clowney isn’t coming back to Seattle anytime soon (or at least that Reed isn’t aware of it) and that when or if he does, he’s going to either have to pay up or get a new number.